Umesh1610/flight_track/README.md

 ----------------------------------------------
 Medallion Architecture was adopted to ensure data quality, organization, and reliability across the pipeline.

-🔹 Bronze Layer – Raw Data Ingestion
+- 🔹 Bronze Layer – Raw Data Ingestion

 Stores data in its original format
 Serves as the primary source of truth
-🔸 Silver Layer – Data Processing & Transformation
+- 🔸 Silver Layer – Data Processing & Transformation

 Cleansing, deduplication, filtering
 Structured & formatted data for analysis
-🏅 Gold Layer – Optimized & Validated Data
+- 🏅 Gold Layer – Optimized & Validated Data

 Unit tests performed to ensure data integrity
 Only high-quality, reliable data is promoted for analytics and decision-making This approach ensures scalable, efficient data management while preventing bad or incomplete data from reaching production-level tables. 🚀
+ - No null values were present in critical fields.
+ - All expected columns existed in the dataset.
+ - Duplicate records were identified and removed.

 **Incremental Storage and Upsert Logic**
 To efficiently store and manage data, upsert logic was implemented using UUID5 unique keys.
 This approach ensures:
-✅ Incremental data storage in Delta tables
+- ✅ Incremental data storage in Delta tables
-✅ Prevention of duplicate records
+- ✅ Prevention of duplicate records
-✅ Updating existing records if a match is found
+- ✅ Updating existing records if a match is found
-✅ Appending new records when no existing match is detected
+- ✅ Appending new records when no existing match is detected

 This structured approach enhances data reliability, ensures consistency, and optimizes storage and processing efficiency across the pipeline. 🚀s